 Armed with film SLR film cameras borrowed from Sutton Colleges photography department and a single roll of 36 exposures, some college friends and I got on the 105 bus from Sutton Coldfield and headed into Birmingham.
 It was 1996 and we shot the relatively new and in some places, still being built Brindley Place and ICC.
 Actually having the courage to point a camera at someone I didn’t know, and actively engage in Street photography would take a few more years yet.

 Back at college we entering the fabled ‘dark room’ to develop our film.
-The beauty of developing film in pitch black and photographs in the dark red light brought back memories of the scene in the film The Oman (although alot less terrifying).
+The beauty of developing film in pitch black and photographs in the dark red light brought back memories of the scene in the film The Omen (although alot less terrifying).

 With my first digital camera and then my first digital SLR, a Canon 500D in 2010 I found the freedom that has come with digital cameras for everyone – the ability to shoot a lot more then 24 or 36 exposures as with film and the ability to look at what I’d just taken, it was groundbreaking.